-In roughly a month’s time, the world’s leading mobile manufacturers will take to the stage at Mobile World Congress in Barcelona, Spain to showcase their latest products and other innovations.
-Here’s everything you need to know about this year’s show, including the MWC 2018 dates, location, and all the phones we’re likely to see unveiled by the likes of Samsung, Sony, LG and more.
+The world’s leading phone manufacturers took to Mobile World Congress in Barcelona, Spain to showcase their newest wares and innovations.
+Here’s everything you need to know about this year’s show, including all the best MWC phones from the likes of Samsung, Sony, LG, Moto and more.

-Mobile World Congress – otherwise known as MWC – is an annual trade show run by the GSMA, where manufacturers come together to showcase their latest consumer-grade smartphones, smartwatches, tablets, and more.
-With CES 2018 now firmly in the rear-view mirror, it’s easily the biggest consumer electronics show on the horizon and the time is ripe to take a look at what’s coming.
+Mobile World Congress – otherwise known as MWC – is an annual trade show run by the GSMA, where manufacturers come together to showcase their latest phones, smartwatches, tablets, and more.
+It’s easily the biggest mobile phone show on the planet, and started with a bang when Samsung launched the Galaxy S9 and Galaxy S9+.

-As well as phones, MWC is also home to a number of more specialist innovations, including flexible displays (we’re looking at you, Samsung), state-of-the-art mobile chipsets, next-generation artificial intelligence solutions and 5G demonstrations.
-Plus, there’s plenty of apps, software, and mobile accessories on display – there really is something for every at the Fira Gran Via.
+As well as phones, Mobile World Congress is also home to a number of more specialist innovations, including flexible displays, state-of-the-art mobile chipsets, next-generation artificial intelligence solutions and 5G demonstrations.
+Plus, there are plenty of apps, software, and mobile accessories on display – there really is something for everyone at the Fira Gran Via.

 Sign up for the newsletter

 Get news, competitions and special offers direct to your inbox

 Sony’s finally ditched the squarish omnibalance design that plagued past Xperias for the XZ2.
 The flat, hard to hold design has been replaced with a beautiful looking mixed material chassis, featuring a lovely 2.5D, slightly curved glass back.

 Sony’s also worked hard to improve the phone’s internals, loading it with a Snapdragon 845 CPU, larger battery, upgraded rear camera and “20% louder speakers”.
 The end result is one of the best Sony phones we’ve seen in years Nokia